elixirschool/elixirschool/en/lessons/advanced/otp-distribution.md

 import_config "#{Mix.env()}.exs"
 ```

-Lastly, we'll update our `Chat.remote_supervisor` function to look up and use the function stored in our new application variable:
+Lastly, we'll update our `Chat.remote_supervisor/1` function to look up and use the function stored in our new application variable:

 ```elixir
 # lib/chat.ex